Accelerating Black Holes and Spinning Spindles: Desingularising via the uplift to

 \section{Desingularising via the uplift to $D=11$}

 We now consider the PD metrics uplifted to $D=11$ on a Sasaki-Einstein manifold as in \eqref{lift}.
 In this section we will assume that we have non-zero acceleration in $D=4$:

 In section \ref{sec:liftmetric} we will first analyse the regularity of the metric; as this is somewhat involved, we have included a summary section at the end.
-We then analyse flux quantisation in section \ref{ssfq}.
+We then analyse flux quantization in section \ref{ssfq}.